nerf-course/nerf-course.github.io/index.md

 Detailed and precise texture modeling is essential for a good inverse rendering model.
 This paper focuses on having learned textures to model view-dependent appearance.
 The geometry is not modeled.
 Unlike traditional texture maps, learned neural textures are used to store high dimensional features rather than RGB.
 These can be converted to pixel color using standard texel-to-pixel pipelines but with a differentiable renderer.
 The texture sampling is hierarchical similar to mimaps to overcome resolution differences.
 The sampling is made differentiable through bilinear interpolation.
 One of the distinct and interesting results in this paper is that instead of using a fully connected network as a renderer, using U-Net renderer results in higher quality textures through reasoning about the neighboring areas to have pixel-level consistency.
 Also animation synthesis is particularly easy and fast using this approach, for example in face reenactment because this approach learns the texture for an actors face completely, for different expression there is no need for extra textures stored and queried.

-# Neural Radiance Fields
+## Neural Radiance Fields
-A great approach for rendering novel views of a scene or object is to model them as radiance fields which maps each point in space to a color and a transmittance.
-There can be different mapping techniques, most successful of which is using MLPs.
-These techniques enables rendering in 3D directly from a set of 2D images.
+A great approach for rendering novel views of a scene or object is to model them as radiance fields which maps each point in space to a view-dependent color and density.
+These techniques enables learning 3D scenes directly from a set of 2D images.

 ### [Volume Rendering Tutorial](https://drops.dagstuhl.de/opus/volltexte/2010/2709/pdf/18.pdf) @ Schloss Dagstuhl 2010 –
 This tutorial gives a thorough formulation for different direct volume rendering techniques.
 Most of the formulations provided in this paper are backpropagateable.
 Therefore, easily applicable to neural renderings.